choojs/choo/README.md

   `browserify`

 ## Support

 Creating a quality framework takes a lot of time.
-Unlike others frameworks, Choo is completely independently funded.
+Unlike others frameworks, Choo is independently funded.
 We fight for our users.
 This does mean however that we also have to spend time working contracts to pay the bills.
 This is where you can help: by chipping in you can ensure more time is spent improving Choo rather than dealing with distractions.

 ### Sponsors

 Become a sponsor and help ensure the development of independent quality software.
 You can help us keep the lights on, bellies full and work days sharp and focused on improving the state of the web.
 [Become a sponsor](https://opencollective.com/choo#sponsor)

 <a href="https://opencollective.com/choo/sponsor/0/website" target="_blank"><img src="https://opencollective.com/choo/sponsor/0/avatar.svg"></a>